jonahsaidian/farsitotext/README.md

 # Farsi Audio Transcriber

 A Streamlit app that transcribes Farsi (Persian) audio to text using OpenAI's API.
 Large files are processed reliably by chunking audio into segments.
+After transcription, the text is post-processed by OpenAI to fix minor grammar, spelling, and syntax issues (without changing meaning).

 ## Project Structure